 How intentions may differ from reality

-The average intended retirement age is 65 years (66 years for men and 65 years for women).
+The average intended retirement age was 65 years (65.5 years for men and 64.4 years for women).
 Three years ago, the average intended retirement age was 63.5 years.
 Presumably the intended retirement age will increase again in the next survey as anyone born after June 1952 has an Age Pension age of at least 65.5 years (see later in the article for what this means).

-According to the ABS, half (53%) of those surveyed said they expected their main income in retirement would be ‘superannuation/annuity/allocated pension’, and just over a quarter (27%) of those intending to retire said a government allowance or pension would be the main source of income in retirement.
+According to the ABS, just over half (54%) of those surveyed about retirement intentions said they expected their main income in retirement would be ‘superannuation/annuity/allocated pension’, and a quarter (25%) of those intending to retire said a government allowance or pension would be the main source of income in retirement.

 Before drawing a line in the sand regarding WHEN you plan to retire, consider the following questions:

 - When can I access my super benefits?

 - When can I claim the Age Pension?

 - Life expectancy: How long can I expect to live?